brianr10/brian-portfolio/content/projects/MiscProjects.md

 showInProjects: true
 ---

-This is a repository for all of the little coding projects that I do for fun.
-Something to keep my skills fresh on my mind and do anything that I think is interesting.
+A repository for all of the coding projects that I do for fun and are random.
+These projects are for me to hone my skills and try out any projects that introduce new technologies.